perforce/helix-authentication-extension/docs/Administrator-Guide.md

 1. Restart the Helix Server (`p4 admin restart`)

 The process of migrating the old configuration to the new extension is not yet automated, so care must be taken to copy the values to the new extension configuration.

+## Notes on Extension Behavior

+### When the authentication service is unreachable

+If a user attempts to authenticate with Helix Server while the authentication service is not accessible, the authentication extension will "error out" immediately, causing Helix Server to defer to another authentication mechanism (e.g. LDAP, database password).
+In this case the client will present a password prompt, as described in the [Troubleshooting](#troubleshooting) section.

+### When user credentials are not accepted

+If the user attempts to authenticate with the identity provider and enters invalid credentials, the extension will reject the login attempt completely, and in turn Helix Server will reject the user authentication.
+There is **no** fallback of any kind _if_ the authentication service is accessible and functioning properly.

 ## Troubleshooting